ashishkarnad/sandbox/core/README.md

 **2. Get your Slack webhook URL**

-If you're already an admin of a Slack, visit `https://REPLACEME.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
+If you're already an admin of a Slack, visit `https://YOUR WORKSPACE NAME HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
 (If you're not yet a Slack admin, start [here](https://slack.com/get-started#create) to create a new workspace.)
 After saving, you'll see your webhook URL under Integration Settings.